arthurmauvezin/devops-course/slides/continuous-integration.md

 #### Tests : Cons

 * Time consuming to maintain.
 Tests extend development phase.
 * Time consuming to setup.
-Lots of test techno exists and there is a study analysis to perform before setting up automated tests.
+Lots of test techs exist - we need to perform a study analysis before setting up automated tests.

 ----

 #### Tests : Pros

-* Tests are not optional
 * Tests reduce time to validate deliverable
 * Tests strenghten our confidence in the quality of our work
 * Tests allow to stay focused on value creation chain instead of debugging apps